ubernostrum/webcolors/docs/contents.rst

 .. data:: CSS3_HEX_TO_NAMES

-   A :class:`dict` whose keys are the normalized hexadecimal values of the 147 names CSS3 colors, and whose values are the corresponding normalized names.
+   A :class:`dict` whose keys are the normalized hexadecimal values of the 147 named CSS3 colors, and whose values are the corresponding normalized names.
 These colors are also identical to the 147 named colors of SVG.